Hex - The Legend of the Towers

 Hex

 Unseen by the guests, work was being done on a new building behind Cred Street that would join to the historic structure of the Towers themselves.
 This building would house the finale of Alton Towers' amazing new dark ride, and to this day most guests will never see, nor realise they ever left the Towers ruins during the experience.
-Indeed under the planning conditions it was stipulated that once the attraction has finished its operating life, it must not leave any trace in the Towers, as they are a listed structure.
+Indeed, under the planning conditions it was stipulated that once the attraction has finished its operating life, it must not leave any trace in the Towers, as they are a listed structure.

 Hex is closed for 2016 to allow some TLC to take place

-In March 2000 visitors to the park were once again invited to take a journey through the ceremonial entrance of the seat of the Earls of Shrewsbury, and experience Hex - The Legend of the Towers.
-The ride's combination of history, legend and illusion soon cemented it as firm favourite in the park's line-up.
+In April 2000 visitors to the park were once again invited to take a journey through the ceremonial entrance of the seat of the Earls of Shrewsbury, and experience Hex - The Legend of the Towers.
+The ride's combination of history, legend and illusion soon cemented it as a firm favourite in the park's line-up.

 It was therefore surprising when the park announced that the ride would have a season long closure as part of the Alton TLC campaign over the course of 2016.
-Thankfully, whilst several of the rides closed as part of TLC did not reopen, Hex was one of the rides that did receive a full refurbishment and reopened for the 2017 season with a series of enhancements and new technology that brought the ride back to its original quality so it can entertain guests for many years to come.
+Thankfully, whilst several of the rides closed as part of TLC did not reopen, Hex was one of the rides that did receive a refurbishment and reopened for the 2017 season.

 Attraction Stats